Sterilisation - Sexual Health Quarters Quick exit

 This information is designed to be used in consultation with your health professional.
 Read our Legal Disclaimer here.

-Also known as tubal occlusion or ‘having your tubes tied’, sterilisation is considered a permanent method of contraception.
+Also known as tubal ligation or ‘having your tubes tied’, sterilisation is considered a permanent method of contraception.
+It prevents the sperm from reaching the egg so that fertilisation does not occur.

-This is the most common method and is performed through small incisions in the abdomen under general anaesthetic.
+There are several different methods of tubal sterilisation available.
+Laparoscopic is the most common method, and is performed through small incisions in the abdomen under general anaesthetic.
 This enables the gynaecologist to see the fallopian tubes and block them.
-Sometimes people choose to have this done following caesarean section.

 Tubal sterilisation is over 99% effective when performed correctly.
 Very rarely the fallopian tubes can rejoin.